A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: From finite braces to Pre-Lie algebras

 Therefore $M$ is an upper triangular matrix with all diagonal entries of the form $2^{i}$, where $1<i< k$, where $k$ is the nilpotence index of our brace.
-It follows that all diagonal entries of the matrix ${\frac 12}M$ are larger than $1$ (since $2^{k}<p$), consequently ${\frac 12}M-I$ is a non-singular matrix (where $I$ is the identity matrix), so it is an invertible matrix.
+It follows that all diagonal entries of the matrix ${\frac 12}M-I$ are coprime with $p$ (since $2^{k}<p$), consequently ${\frac 12}M-I$ is a non-singular matrix (where $I$ is the identity matrix), so it is an invertible matrix.

 Notice that $M$ does not depend on $x, y$ and $z$, as we only used relations from Lemma \ref{fajny} to construct it.
 It follows that for every $n$, $M^{n}V_{x,y, z}=V_{2^{n}x,2^{n}y, z}$, therefore

 Observe that $2^{p-1}x=x$ and $2^{p-1}y=y$ because $2^{p-1}=1$ in ${\mathbb F}_{p}$.
 Therefore